-Welcome to Rhode Island - Newport
+Welcome to Rhode Island - Newport and the East Bay

 Mansions like the Breakers, the Elms, Marble House, and Rosecliff are located along majestic Bellevue Avenue and are open to public.
 The major mansions host special events, like the lavish Newport Flower Show, and Christmas and Halloween entertainments.
-The Breakers, once the summer cottage of the Vanderbilt family, has a fun and fanciful tour for children.

-Newport appeals to music fans and people of all ages through its year-round festivals.
-The legendary Newport jazz, folk, and classical festivals take place in the summer, and other off-season festivals include an Irish Festival at Labor Day; Christmas in Newport in December; and Newport Winter Festival in January.
+Newport’s legendary Newport jazz, folk, and classical festivals take place in the summer, and other off-season festivals include an Irish Festival at Labor Day; Christmas in Newport in December; and Newport Winter Festival in January.

 Jamestown, the island between Newport and the mainland, is blessed with beautiful beaches and wooded roads.
 At the south end of the island is Beavertail Park, with a lighthouse and elevated paths above rocky beaches – great for exploring tidal sea life.